Skip to main content

 This misalignment is catastrophic for morale.
 Highly engaged business units, which thrive on clarity and purpose, see a 17% increase in productivity and a 41% reduction in absenteeism, according to Gallup (https://www.gallup.com/workplace/343676/business-benefits-employee-engagement.aspx).
 A lack of clear systems creates the opposite.

 A Fractional COO remedies this by installing a clear operating framework (like EOS®, OKRs, or a customized hybrid).
-They establish the meeting rhythms, scorecards, and accountability structures that cascade your vision from the leadership team to the front line, ensuring everyone is pulling in the same direction.
+They establish the meeting rhythms, scorecards, and accountability structures that cascade your vision from the leadership team to the front line, supporting everyone is pulling in the same direction.

 Sign 4: Profit Is Leaking, Even as Revenue Grows